tannewt/wa-law.org/bill/2021-22/hb/1156/S/README.md

 3. **If the school board uses ranked choice voting as provided in section 1 of this act, the school board shall choose whether to deal with the positions of school directors as separate offices for elections purposes.**

+## Section 13
+> This section adds a new section to an existing chapter [52.14](/rcw/52_fire_protection_districts/52.14_commissioners.md).
+Here is the [modified chapter](rcw/52_fire_protection_districts/52.14_commissioners.md) for context.

+A board of fire commissioners may conduct an election for fire commissioner using ranked choice voting as provided in section 1 of this act.

+## Section 14
+> This section adds a new section to an existing chapter [53.12](/rcw/53_port_districts/53.12_commissioners—elections.md).
+Here is the [modified chapter](rcw/53_port_districts/53.12_commissioners—elections.md) for context.

+A port commission may conduct an election for port commissioner using ranked choice voting as provided in section 1 of this act.

 ## Section 15
-(1) A ranked choice voting work group is created.
+1. A ranked choice voting work group is created.

-(2) The work group shall consist of:
+2. The work group shall consist of:

-(a) A member from the office of the secretary of state, chosen by the secretary;
+    a.
+A member from the office of the secretary of state, chosen by the secretary;

-(b) A member from the Washington state association of county auditors, chosen by the association; and (c) A member from an organization with expertise in ranked choice voting.
+    b.
+A member from the Washington state association of county auditors, chosen by the association; and

+    c.
+A member from an organization with expertise in ranked choice voting.
 The governor shall solicit applications and choose the organization for the work group.
 The organization shall choose its member for the work group.

-(3) The work group shall advise and aid the secretary of state in drafting rules to implement this act, as provided in section 1 of this act.
+3. The work group shall advise and aid the secretary of state in drafting rules to implement this act, as provided in section 1 of this act.

-(4) This section expires December 1, 2023.
+4. This section expires December 1, 2023.

 ## Section 17
 > This section modifies existing section [29A.92.070](/rcw/29A_elections/29A.92_voting_rights_act.md).
 Here is the [modified chapter](rcw/29A_elections/29A.92_voting_rights_act.md) for context.